 All existing youth and adult members of Scouts NSW will be directly billed their State Membership Fee.

 Your invoice will be emailed directly to the primary email address you have listed on your membership record on ScoutLink.
 For adults in Scouting, this will be your Scouts NSW email address if you have activated it.

 You can update your email address via Operoo.

-From 15 July, you will receive an email with a copy of your invoice for your Quarter 2 State Membership Fee.
-This email will contain a link to an online payment gateway, where you will be able to process your payment for the fee.
+You will receive an email with a copy of your invoice.
+This email contains a link to an online payment gateway, where you will be able to process your payment for the fee.

 The link will take you to a payment gateway, payment to be made by credit card.

 I have questions about direct billing that aren’t covered in the information available on the website.
 Where can I send these?

 Please use the question form on the right hand side of this web page to submit questions you have about direct billing.

 Step 1: Member will receive their State Membership Fee invoice via email